1Password/scim-examples/README.md

 ## Deprecated deployment examples

-A list of recently-deprecated deployments can be found in [`/deprecated`](./deprecated/).
-At the time of deprecation, these deployments were fully functional, but will soon become unsupported.

 We sometimes deprecate deployment examples that become irrelevant, usually when a new deployment example is released that is a more desirable solution for that cloud service provider or platform.

 ### Recently deprecated

+At the time of deprecation, these deployment examples were fully functional, but will soon become unsupported and removed from the repository:

 - [Docker Compose & Docker Swarm](https://github.com/1Password/scim-examples/blob/main/deprecated/docker)

-See the [README](/deprecated/README.md) in the `/deprecated` directory for more information about this designation and suggested alternatives.
+These examples were moved to the [`/deprecated`](/deprecated) directory.
+You can learn more about this designation and find suggested alternatives in [`/deprecated/README.md`](/deprecated/README.md).

 ## Get help